stellameireles/AirbnbRiodeJaneiro/README.md

 From the information gathered in this project, we could see that Airbnb is a good option to book a room in Rio de Janeiro.

 It was a rich experience of learning!
 Feel free to collaborate!

-# Acknowledgements

-The datasets were provided by the website http://insideairbnb.com/get-the-data.html